TangoGibbons/ES6-Logger/README.md

 2) global.__logMode - Used to persist the logMode setting.
 3) global.__fileAndPath - Used to persist the file and path location of a log file, if the logMode is set to FILE.

-PLEASE REFRAIN FROM USING THESE VARILABLE NAMES.
+PLEASE REFRAIN FROM USING THESE VARIABLE NAMES.

-The value of these global variables is set when using the public logger methods It is important to note - your code should not use these variable names.
-Doing so could cause unexpected behavior in the logger module.
-Validity checking is implemented to ensure the global varilables contain expected values and an error is thrown if a value is unexpected.
-However, it is still possible to accidently change the value of one of these global variables to a valid value, which could cause the logger to behave in an unexpected manner.
+The values of these global variables are set when using the logger's public methods as described above.
+Your code should not use these variable names nor directly change the values of these variables; doing so could cause unexpected behavior in the logger module.
+Validity checking is implemented on a usage-by-usage basis to ensure the global varilables contain expected values and an error is thrown if a value is unexpected.
+However, it is still possible to inadvertently change the value of one of these global variables to a valid value, which could cause the logger to behave in an unexpected manner.

-Further, please note, consideration was taken when determining if the logger encountered an unexpected value in one of the global values.
-The choice was to change the unexpected value to a default value or throw an error.
-I ultimately decided to thrown an error because changing the value to a default value may cause unexpected behavior in your code.
-It seemed better to throw an error so that you are aware the global variable value has changed somewhere is your code.
+Further, please note, consideration was taken when determining how the logger should behave when encountering an unexpected value in one of the global values.
+The choice is to change the unexpected value to a default value or throw an error.
+Ultimately, it was decided to thrown an error because changing the value to a default value may cause unexpected behavior in your code.
+It seemed better to throw an error so that you are aware a global variable value has changed somewhere is your code.

 Again, please refrain from using these global variale names in your code.